gracelmorrow1-bit/engg2112_group_19/README.md

 naive_bayes_baseline.ipynb: trains a Gaussian Naive Bayes classifier to predict the reaction category of a drug-drug interaction from ChemBERTa molecular embeddings.

-svm_baseline_binary.ipynb: trains a Support Vector Machine classifier to predict whether or not a meaningful reaction of a drug-drug interaction from ChemBERTa molecular embeddings.

 svm_baseline_pivot.ipynb: trains a Support Vector Machine classifier to predict the dominant reaction category of a drug-drug interaction from ChemBERTa molecular embeddings.

+logistic_regression_baseline.ipynb: trains a Logistic Regression classifier to predict the reaction category of a drug-drug interaction from ChemBERTa molecular embeddings.

+random_forest_baseline.ipynb: trains a Random Forest classifier to predict the reaction category of a drug-drug interaction from ChemBERTa molecular embeddings.

+GNN.ipynb: trains a GNN classifier to predict the reaction category of a drug-drug interaction from ChemBERTa molecular embeddings.

 ## File Run Order